Idnan/idnan.github.io/blog/_posts/2017-01-28-elasticsearch-search-as-you-type.md

+---
+layout: post
+title: Elasticsearch - Search As You Type
+comments: true
+---

 Search as you type is an interesting feature of modern search engines.
 The basic idea of this feature is to give user instant feedback as they type.
 Implementation of this feature can vary; sometimes it can be based on popular searches and other times just a preview of results.

 Elasticsearch has a lot of natural language text analysis options that makes it possible to be used as a part of search as you type system.
 This article is going to be a drill down on how to implement search as you type using Elasticsearch that will search on movies database fulfilling the below requirements.

 - **Partial word matching**: The query must match partial words.
-So typing "Capta Civil War" should return results containing "	Captain Civil War" or "Captain America Civil War" or "Captain America's: Civillian War" etc.
+So typing "Capta Civil War" should return results containing "	Captain Civil War" or "Captain America Civil War" or "Captain America's: Civilian War" etc.
 - **Grouping**: The results must be grouped by the year

-Note that I am not going to describe how to setup Elasticsearch in this article and it is just going to be the details on how to make "Search as you type" service.
+Note that I am not going to describe how to setup elasticsearch in this article and it is just going to be the details on how to make "Search as you type" service.

 ## Key Components
 Lets begin with the key components that we will use for the search:

 ### a.
 Tokenizer

 [Tokenizing](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html) is a process of scanning a string of characters as the user types and converting that character string into a list of words.
 Where each item is called `token`.
 During parsing we wish to deal with tokens as its easier and faster to deal with tokens.
 So to parse string we must find word boundaries and elasticsearch has plenty of built in tokenizers that can be used.
-For example a basic tokenizer will do following:
+For example a standard tokenizer will do following:

 ```
 Star Trek Beyond